ERV Installation in Raleigh, NC for Fresh-Air Ventilation

 Does an ERV replace a dehumidifier?

-No. In humid climates like North Carolina, ERVs and dedicated dehumidification often work together.
-An ERV manages fresh air.
-A dehumidifier controls RH.
-Both serve different functions.
+No. In humid climates like North Carolina, an ERV and a dedicated dehumidifier usually work together.
+The ERV handles fresh air, and the dehumidifier controls relative humidity.
+They do two different jobs.

 Do I need an ERV or an HRV?